Piraty/bubblejail/README.md

-and aims to provide a more convenient interface to bubblewrap's rather raw cli-options by offering high-level feature flags to ease common tasks necessary to spawn sandboxed applications (like mounting relevant paths to give the application access to your x-server).
+and aims to provide a more convenient interface to bubblewrap's rather raw cli-options by offering high-level feature flags to ease common tasks necessary to spawn sandboxed applications (like mounting relevant paths to give the application access to your display server).

 It uses an opt-in design and works by starting out with a restrictive configuration that requires expansion on a per-application base; this is in contrast to